beethacker/blog/content/posts/roboma/swan0.md

 The new project is going to be to take piece of music, I've decided on Camille Saint-Saëns' The Swan, and see how convincingly I can perform it with a synthesizer.. that I code myself?
-I think I originally I was satisfied to just do my best in SonicPi or Overtone, but somehow I've gotten back to just coding my own C++ synthesizer. *Whoops!* This is fine!
+I think I originally I was satisfied to just do my best in SonicPi or Super Collider, but somehow I've gotten back to just coding my own C++ synthesizer. *Whoops!* This is fine!
 I swear!
 It's going to be fine!
 It's going to be a lot more fun and interesting of a journey this way, if I manage to keep going with it.